thomasdunlap/TensorFlow-Semantic-Segmentation-Autonomous-Vehicles/README.md

 ![Semantic Segmentation 5](./runs/1543024307.0486972/uu_000099.png)
 ![Semantic Segmentation 6](./runs/1543024307.0486972/uu_000089.png)
 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).
+We started by loading a frozen pre_trained VGG16 graph, and unfreezing specific layers to be converted from dense layers, to 1D Convolutional to create a fully convolutional encoder for our street image data.

+We change the dense layers to 1D convolutions because 1D preserves the depth/spatial information, while dense layers do not.

 ### Setup
 ##### GPU